 Desensitizing your horse is the process of getting them used to things that they aren’t otherwise used to.
 When it comes to training a horse under the saddle, you’ll want to desensitize your horse to the feeling of new things on their back and round the stomach.
 They may not be used to feeling pressure on their sides.

 Depending on the environment, you will also want to desensitize the horse to other sounds and sights, like honking traffic and cars.
-CBD oil can be very helpful for this process since it relaxes your horse, making them less prone to spook.
-Listed below are a few reasons as to why you’ll want to desensitize your horse before putting the saddle on them:
+CBD oil or products with CBD that are made for horses can be very helpful for this process since it relaxes your horse, making them less prone to spook.
+Listed below are a few reasons why you’ll want to desensitize your horse before putting the saddle on them:

 - Build Trust